DmitryOlshansky/photon/README.md

 ## Intro

 Photon is a minimalistic multi-threaded fiber scheduler and event loop that works transparently with traditional blocking I/O C/C++/D/Rust libraries w/o degrading performance.
-For example one can run a multituide of downloads with `std.net.curl` with fibers, no blocking - it is as fast as threads but using less resources.
+For example one can run a multitude of downloads with `std.net.curl` with fibers, no blocking - it is as fast as threads but using less resources.
 Think of it as Golang style concurrency that is brought to D transparently.

 Just like its particle cousin, Photon’s nature is dual, seeking to unify 2 different concepts (such as async and blocking I/O) in many ways:
 Fibers and Threads can be mixed and matched in a coherent way.